liliangzhi110/semantictemplatematching/README.md

-# semantic template matching framework for remote sensing image registration
+# A semantic template matching framework for remote sensing image registration